rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 **Convenience Combinators:**
-It should be noted that many popular libraries offer convenience `Maybe` functions even though it is very easy to write this natural transformation:
+It should be noted that many popular packages offer convenience `Maybe` functions even though it is very easy to write this natural transformation:

 ``` haskell
 unExplain :: Either err a -> Maybe a
 ```

 Why is that?
 Why not just provide `Either` versions?
-Looking at _aeson_ as example:
+Looking at _aeson_ as an example:
 ``` haskell
 decode :: FromJSON a => ByteString -> Maybe a
 eitherDecode :: FromJSON a => ByteString -> Either String a